rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 `fold_left_first`, `reduce_first` would use the first element of the range as the initial value of the reduction operation.
 One application of `reduce_first` is to support binary operations that lack a natural identity element to serve as the initial value.
-An example would be `min` on a range of `int` values, where callers would have no way to tell if `INT_MAX` represents an actual value in the range, or a fake "identity" element (that callers get as a result because the range is empty).
+An example would be `min` on a range of `int` values, where callers would have no way to tell if `INT_MAX` represents an actual value in the range, or a fake "identity" element (that callers may get as a result when the range is empty).

 We do not propose `reduce_first` here.
 We first explain how `reduce_first` relates to the difference between a reduction's